-13.1 Physically Disabled Shooters - A shooter who, because of physical handicap, cannot fire from one or more of the prescribed shooting positions outlined in these Rules, or who must use special equipment when firing, is privileged to petition position in the NRA Protest Committee for permission to assume a special position or to use modified equipment, or both.
-This petition will be in the form of a writtenrequestfrom the person concerned to the Committee outlining in detail the reasons why the special equipment must be used.
-The petition will be accompanied by pictures of the shooter in the position he desires approved and, if special equipment is required, the pictures must be furnished in exact duplicate.
-The petition must be accompanied by a medical doctor's statement if the physical handicap is not completely evident in the pictures submitted.

-(a) Each petition will be reviewed by the NRA Protest Committee.
+- 13.1 Physically Disabled Shooters A shooter who, because of physical handicap, cannot fire from one or more of the prescribed shooting positions outlined in these Rules, or who must use special equipment when firing, is privileged to petition position in the NRA Protest Committee for permission to assume a special position or to use modified equipment, or both.
+This petition will be in the form of a written request from the person concerned to the Committee outlining in detail the reasons why the special equipment must be used.
+The petition will be accompanied by pictures of the shooter in the position he desires approved and, if special equipment is required, the pictures will show how this equipment is used.
+The petition and all pictures must be furnished in exact duplicate.
+The petition must be accompanied by a medical doctor's statement if the physical handicap is not completely evident in the pictures submitted. - (a) Each petition will be reviewed by the NRA Protest Committee.
 The committee may require additional or supplementary statement, medical information, or pictures.
-If approved, the NRA Secretary will issue a special authorizationcertificate to the individual concerned.
-Such certificates will have necessary pictures attached.

-- (b) Shooters who have received special authorization certificates will be required to carry them when competing in competitions governed by NRA Rules, and to present the certificates when requested by officials of the competition or by NRA Official Referees or Supervisors. - (c) In the event of a protest involving the position or the equipment used by such a shooter, the Official Referee, Jury or Match Director will compare the questioned position or equipmentwiththecertificateandphotographspresentedby the shooter.
-If the shooter's position or equipment does not, in the opinion of the officials, conform to that authorized by the NRA Secretary (or if the shooter has no authorized certificate or pictures), the protest shall be allowed and the shooter will be required to change immediately to the position or equipment which has been approved or to an otherwise legal position or equipment. - (d) Should a protest be carried beyond the Official Referee, Jury or Match Director, the original protest will be endorsed by the Referee, Jury Chairman or Match Director to show the action he has taken and will be forwarded to the National Rifle Association. - (e) National Records may not be established by use of scores fired in special positions or with special equipment as may be authorized according to this Rule. - (f) Two types of authorizations are issued; temporary and permanent.Permanentauthorizations are issued to competitors who are permanently handicapped.
+If approved, the NRA Secretary will issue a special authorization certificate to the individual concerned.
+Such certificates will have necessary pictures attached. - (b) Shooters who have received special authorization certificates will be required to carry them when competing in competitions governed by NRA Rules, and to present the certificates when requested by officials of the competition or by NRA Official Referees or Supervisors. - (c) In the event of a protest involving the position or the equipment used by such a shooter, the Official Referee, Jury or Match Director will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
+If the shooter's position or equipment does not, in the opinion of the officials, conform to that authorized by the NRA Secretary (or if the shooter has no authorized certificate or pictures), the protest shall be allowed and the shooter will be required to change immediately to the position or equipment which has been approved or to an otherwise legal position or equipment. - (d) Should a protest be carried beyond the Official Referee, Jury or Match Director, the original protest will be endorsed by the Referee, Jury Chairman or Match Director to show the action he has taken and will be forwarded to the National Rifle Association. - (e) National Records may not be established by use of scores fired in special positions or with special equipment as may be authorized according to this Rule.

+(f) Two types of authorizations are issued; temporary and permanent.
+Permanent authorizations are issued to competitors who are permanently handicapped.